Feyerabend/cc/ch07/sec7.6/README.md

 }
 ```

-At this stage, the absence of a value is no longer a convention but a structural guarantee.
+At this stage, the absence of a value is no longer a convention but a
+*structural guarantee*.

 Data modeling follows a similar trajectory.
 Traditional inheritance-based hierarchies: